 Before listing your space on Airbnb, you need to understand the laws in your city, county, state, province, territory, and country that may apply to you:

-For example, some cities have laws restricting your ability to rent out your property short term.
+For example, some cities have laws restricting the ability to rent out a property on a short-term basis.
 These laws are often part of a city’s zoning or administrative codes.
-In many cities, hosts must register, get a permit, or obtain a license before listing their rental property or accepting guests.
+In many cities, hosts are required to register, obtain a permit, or secure a license before listing their rental property or accepting guests.
 Certain types of short-term bookings may be prohibited altogether.

-Local laws and regulations around home sharing can be confusing, but it’s crucial to abide by them because penalties may include hefty fines.
-So if you have any questions, you should contact your local government or consult a local lawyer or tax professional.
+Local laws and regulations surrounding home sharing can be confusing, but it’s crucial to abide by them, as penalties may include hefty fines.
+If you have any questions, please get in touch with your local government or consult a local lawyer or tax professional.

 How much does Airbnb charge hosts?